danielaparker/jsoncons/README.md

 - [wjson](doc/ref/wjson.md) constructs a wide character json value that sorts name-value members alphabetically

 - [wojson](doc/ref/wojson.md) constructs a wide character json value that preserves the original name-value insertion order

-A `basic_json` value is an unpacked representation of JSON-like string or binary data formats, and defines an interface for accessing and modifying that data.

 ### Features